Defend Katahdin Woods & Waters

 On August 24, 2016, President Barack Obama designated about 87,500 acres east of Baxter State Park as the Katahdin Woods and Waters National Monument (KWWNM).
 Landowner Elliotsville Plantation, Inc. (EPI), a non-profit foundation founded by Burt’s Bees entrepreneur Roxanne Quimby, donated the property to the United States.
-EPI also donated a $20 million endowment and committed to raising an additional $20 million to support monument operations.
+EPI also donated a $20 million endowment and committed to raising an additional $20 million in support of the monument.
 NRCM played a central role in this campaign, working with citizens in the Katahdin region and across Maine to conserve this spectacular piece of Maine’s North Woods.

 The KWWNM will help revitalize the economy of nearby towns while permanently conserving a portion of Maine’s iconic forests, safeguarding more than 30 miles of pristine rivers and streams, and protecting prime habitat for beloved and rare wildlife.
 The monument offers spectacular views of Katahdin, special ecological features, and extensive Maine historic and cultural resources.

 NRCM’s members, activists, and staff have a connection to the Katahdin Woods and Waters National Monument that runs deep.
 We are committed to playing an active role in developing the Monument’s management plan, and to ensuring an appropriate balance between conservation and public use.

 If you have questions about the KWWNM, check out "Related Resources" below.
 Alternatively, you can contact Cathy Johnson, NRCM Forests & Wildlife Project Director at firstname.lastname@example.org (207) 430-0109; Eliza Donoghue, NRCM Forests & Wildlife Policy Advocate and Outreach Coordinator at email@example.com or (207) 430-0118; or Ryan Parker, NRCM Environmental Policy Outreach Coordinator at firstname.lastname@example.org or (207) 430-0144.